jphalip/dataplex-lineage-cli/README.md

 ### Available Commands

 - `emit-ol-event`: Emit a lineage event
-- `search-links`: Search for links between data assets
+- `get-links`: Search for links between data assets
 - `get-processes`: Retrieve processes for a project
 - `get-runs`: Retrieve runs for a project or process
 - `get-events`: Retrieve events for a project, process, or run